-UPDATE 1-Patient Fed takes sting out of euro zone bond rout
+UPDATE 2-Patient Fed takes sting out of euro zone bond rout

 Doves and Hawks: A look at where U.S. Fed officials stand on interest rate hikes here

-The bloc's benchmark German 10-year yield fell some 3 basis points when European trading started on Friday to 0.50 percent, moving away from an 18-month high hit earlier this week of 0.583 percent.
+The bloc's benchmark German 10-year yield fell as much as 4 basis points to 0.49 percent, before trimming falls by late trade to around 0.52 percent.
+It remained below an 18-month high hit earlier this week of 0.583 percent.

-All other euro zone yields were down 2-6 bps on the day.
-U.S. Treasuries extended the fall that started on Thursday afternoon and were down 2 bps on the day at 2.33 percent .
+All other euro zone yields were down 1-3 bps on the day.
+U.S. Treasuries extended the fall that started on Thursday, hitting multi-week lows as benign U.S. inflation data in June and an unexpected fall in retail sales fuelled doubts about an interest rate increase later this year.

-The final major event of the week for investors is U.S. inflation data due for release later on Friday, although expectations remain muted.

-The core consumer price index (CPI) is forecast to have risen only 1.7 percent year-on-year in June, the same as May's rate.
-On a month-on-month basis, the core CPI is expected to rise 0.2 percent after a 0.1 percent gain in May.
+U.S. inflation was unchanged in June, following a 0.1 percent dip in May.
+The so-called core CPI, which strips out food and energy costs, edged up just 0.1 percent in June.
+The core CPI increased 1.7 percent year-on-year after a similar gain in May.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by John Geddie; Editing by Andrew Heavens
+Reporting by John Geddie; Editing by Andrew Heavens and Hugh Lawson